 Authors are invited to contribute original research papers that can be submitted electronically via the submission system below.

 (Prof. Prabhat K. Mahanti) University of New Brunswick, Saint John, Canada

 15 mins (including 2-3 mins Q&A)

-The main points to pay attention to in delivery are the quality of your voice, your rapport with the audience, use of notes and use of visual aids.
+The main points to pay attention to in delivery are the quality of your voice, your rapport with the audience, the use of notes and the use of visual aids.
 Voice quality involves attention to volume, speed and fluency, clarity and pronunciation.
-The quality of your voice in a presentation will improve dramatically if you are able to practise beforehand in a room similar to the one you will be presenting in.
+The quality of your voice in a presentation will improve dramatically if you are able to practice beforehand in a room similar to the one you will be presenting in.

 The Hong Kong Society of Robotics and Automation(HKSRA) is an educational nonprofit connecting the global industry of automation, promoting progress in the design, research, new technology, manufacture, and application of robotics across the world.
 The Hong Kong Society of Robotics and Automation (HKSRA) works to maintain and improve standards in robotics and automation technology.
-This includes establishing global industry standards in certification and safety; providing professional training, conferences, and networks for industry professionals in engineering, design, research, manufacturing, and application; innovation and research for a progressive future; as well as provide solutions in uniting technologies with the labor work force of the mass production industry in the looming future landscape of the mechanization of labor.
+This includes establishing global industry standards in certification and safety; providing professional training, conferences, and networks for industry professionals in engineering, design, research, manufacturing, and application; innovation and research for a progressive future; as well as provide solutions in uniting technologies with the labor workforce of the mass-production industry in the looming future landscape of the mechanization of labor.